 Study Period

-The study period was from May 1995 to December 2015, forecasting SPB outbreaks to 2050.
-These months were chosen since the peak of the SPB is during the summer months from May to October before the onset of winter conditions.
+The study period was from May 1995 to December 2015; forecasting SPB outbreaks to 2050.
+These months were chosen since the peak of the SPB lifecycle is during the summer months of May to October before the onset of winter conditions.

 Project Partners

 The project partners for this project were Dave Casey, Dr. John Nowak, and Dr. Chris Asaro from the USFS.
-Currently, the USFS uses expensive manned aerial surveys, such as aerial photographs and LiDAR, as well as MODIS ForWarn and Forest Disturbance Monitor data.
+Currently, the USFS uses expensive manned aerial surveys, such as aerial photographs and Light Detection and Ranging (LiDAR), as well as Moderate Resolution Imaging Spectroradiometer (MODIS) ForWarn and Forest Disturbance Monitor data.
 With the aerial data, field surveys must also be used since the species of beetle must be positively identified before conservation efforts can be implemented.
 For each species of beetle, specific management control and recommendations are needed as the beetles attack different pine trees at varying health and stress levels.
 During the winter months, suppression techniques include the removal of infested trees by salvage, piling and burning, or chemical control.

 III.
 Methodology